oasis-open/cti-stix-slider/docs/stix-mappings.rst

    the 2.x descriptor property to determine if it can use information found within it to populate the original 1.x properties.
  - **STIX 2.x property not mapped.**  This property will not be included in the converted 1.x object.

+Many of the examples below convert STIX 2.0 to STIX 1.x.
+Conversions of STIX 2.1 are similar.

 Top Level Object Mappings
 -------------------------------